Anuram2/demo_readme/README.md

 ## 🧭 About

-> **YourAppName** is an Android application built with Kotlin and Jetpack Compose that [describe what your app does and what problem it solves in 2–3 sentences].
+> **Local Weather** is an Android application built with Kotlin and Jetpack Compose that fetches local weather data through openweatherapi.
+It requires GPS to properly fetch your current location data(at the moment + forecast for the next 7 days), and also you can check the weather of a specific place you wish to know(weather at the moment only).
+On App relaunch it would check the permission and then if the GPS is enabled or not and proceed to home screen.

 Whether you're [target user A] or [target user B], **YourAppName** gives you [core value proposition] — right from your Android device.